alexch/codelikethis/public/lessons/learn_to_code/learn_to_code.md

 * a recipe is a collection of *ingredients* and *instructions*
 * a program is a collection of *data* and *code*

+> When you are writing code, you are not baking cookies, you are writing a recipe for how to make cookies.

 # Languages

-* every program is written in a LANGUAGE, like Java or Python or C or Fortran
+* every program is written in a LANGUAGE
+  * like Java or Python or C or Fortran
+  * even HTML and CSS and SQL are languages
   * every computer language has a silly name
 * different languages are useful in different areas, but there is a lot of overlap
 * today we will learn the RUBY programming language